Programs > Brochure

 |Program Group:||International Internship Program|

-Intern Responsibilities: IIP interns will be involved in the monitoring of the current global health situation through reading reports, writing briefings and translating any key documents.
-The IIP interns will also produce and translate content for social media, assist in the organization of logistical elements of events and working meetings and attend and actively contribute to internal strategic and coordination meetings and the development of potential new activities.
-Interns will also have the opportunity to work on one or more of the following projects:
+Intern Responsibilities: The IIP intern will be involved in advancing these projects and supporting the functioning of the organization while learning about these key Global Health issues.
+Specific responsibilities include: preparing or reading briefings and translations of key documents on the organization’s topics of interest; producing and translating contents for the Communication and Marketing strategy; i.e. Blog posts, Facebook, Twitter, Linkedin, etc; supporting the organization and logistics of events and business meetings; and attending and actively contributing to internal strategic and coordination meetings and the development of potential new activities.
+The IIP intern will also produce and translate content for social media, assist in the organization of logistical elements of events and working meetings and attend and actively contribute to internal strategic and coordination meetings and the development of potential new activities.
+IIP interns will also have the opportunity to work on one or more of the following projects:

 - Catalytic project for access to medicines and improved medical R&D - Access to medicine is a fundamental part of the right to health.
 Yet, 2 billion people do not have access to essential medicine.
 Everything starts with research.
 The current R&D model shows weaknesses and its structural limitations have become more visible, leading to a biomedical innovation system that is more and more costly yet less productive.
 To address these issues, Salud por Derecho designed and launched in 2013 the Catalytic Project.
 Unique in its methodology and lines of action, this project aims to contribute to the fulfillment of the right to health, understanding that essential parts of this fundamental right are access to treatment as well as the right to enjoy the benefits of scientific progress and its applications.
 They use both a top-down and bottom-up approaches to mobilize policy makers and the scientific community to address major shortfalls in the current biomedical innovation system, and its negative effects on access to medicines in impoverished and developed countries.
 Their purpose is to promote a debate, introduce changes in policies and develop best practices to guide biomedical R&D towards a need-driven system rather than maximizing economic profits.
 The IIP intern on this project will monitor news, journals, and reports relevant to the project's topic, support the implementation of the Catalytic Checklist for medical R&D with relevant partners and committees, and will participate and support the contribution of Salud por Derecho.